Master of Arts in English

 -

-Applications must indicate a degree concentration: Literature or Composition.
+Applications must indicate a degree concentration: Literature, Composition, or Creative Writing.

 -

-In their personal Statement of Goals and Objectives, applicants to the Program in English should specify their reasons for pursuing graduate-level studies in Literature or Composition, and they should identify the background, strengths, and academic skills that they feel will ensure their success as an MA student.
+In their personal Statement of Goals and Objectives, applicants to the Program in English should specify their reasons for pursuing graduate-level studies in Literature, Composition, or Creative Writing, and they should identify the background, strengths, and academic skills that they feel will ensure their success as an MA student.

 -